Given an integer represented as a string, we need to get the sum of all possible substrings of this string.

-Approach is same as described above.
-What we have observed that at current index we are dependent on current sum + previous index sum so instead of storing in a dp array we can store it in two variables current and prev.
+The approach is the same as described above.
+What we have observed that at the current index we are dependent on the current sum + previous index sum so instead of storing in a dp array we can store it in two variables current and prev.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.

 - Sum of all substrings of a string representing a number | Set 2 (Constant Extra Space)